dmarov/quizzes-api/README.md

 ```

 refer to ./tests/ directory for examples

+refer to ./doc/README.txt for documentation clarifications

-refer to http://localhost:port for documentation
+refer to http://localhost:port for incomplete documentation